Vermont’s recreation legacy

 Public sector effort

-Outdoor recreation businesses held a series of focus groups through the spring of 2018 and established the Vermont Outdoor Business Alliance (VOBA) as an organization that would operate independently from state government (and VOREC).
-Over the summer, a Steering Committee developed a mission and established a structure for how VOBA will be led, coordinated, and organized.
+Outdoor recreation businesses held a series of focus groups throughout 2018 and established the Vermont Outdoor Business Alliance (VOBA) as a non-profit organization that would operate independently from state government (and VOREC).
+A Board of Directors developed a mission and established a structure for how VOBA will be led, coordinated, and organized.

 VOBA’s value and impact will come from its ability to bring the outdoor recreation industry together to support each other and to educate Vermonters about outdoor recreation.
 VOBA can facilitate collaborations between outdoor recreation businesses, state government agencies, and non-profit partners, garnering resources that strengthen Vermont’s recreation legacy.
 Together, we can strive to position Vermont as an exemplary outdoor recreation state for the future.